 This was the lone white wine in a box full of big reds.
 I love Riesling, especially in the summertime (anytime!) or with fish.
 This one was a little thin, IMO, but still really crisp and bright.
 It is off-dry, but if you don't like sweet wines, I could see you thinking it was very sweet indeed!
 It has flavors of citrus and apples and would honestly make a great white sangria!
 I tried some straight out of the bottle, but it really shined when chilled.
 The twist-off cap means it is good to go whenever and a perfect picnic choice.

-I am seriously considering joining the Angel’s Wait List.
-It is a great way to support smaller wineries, learn a ton about wine in general, and also snag yourself a really generous discount on high-quality bottles of wine.
+I am seriously considering joining the Angel's Wait List.
+It is a great way to support smaller wineries, learn a ton about quality wine in general, and also snag yourself a really generous discount on high-quality bottles of wine.
 The site itself is a treasure trove of information, and for a newbie like myself, this is pretty valuable!

 Also, the wine itself was legitimately GOOD.
 I would take any of these bottles to a party or give one as a hostess gift with zero hesitation.
-There were absolutely wines that I preferred in this batch, but I would gladly drink any of them again.
+There were absolutely amazing wines that I preferred in this batch, but I would gladly drink any of them again.
 Although I was worried about describing 5 different bottles of red wine well, this was actually a blessing—I feel like I learned a ton about the subtle differences between them.
-If you are new to wines or a veteran, you would be hard pressed to not find a few bottles on this site that tickled your fancy.
+If you are new to wines or a veteran, you would be hard-pressed to not find a few bottles on this site that tickled your fancy.
 And as someone who really values supporting smaller businesses, I think this is a fantastic model to show those smaller winemakers a little love while still stocking up your wine cellar (or tiny pantry shelf) with delicious, quality wines.